From Binary Screens to Continuous Compliance: A Shariah Screening Measure for Portfolio Design: Institutional Background and Related Literature

 \subsection{Towards continuous measures of Shariah compliance}

-While most Islamic equity studies treat Shariah compliance as a binary label, a small emerging literature moves towards degree-based measures. \citet{Hameed2023}, for example, proposes a ``Continuous Shariah Compliance Index'' of listed scripts in Pakistan, folding conventional KMI screening results into a single percentage score to facilitate comparisons among firms.
-Related work develops Shariah convergence indices that measure the extent to which firms' activities converge towards stricter interpretations over time and links these indices to measures of profitability and risk.\citep[e.g.][]{Parlak2024}
+While most Islamic equity studies treat Shariah compliance as a binary label, a small emerging literature moves towards degree-based measures. \citet{HameedMuneeza2024} propose a continuous Shariah compliance index of listed scrips in Pakistan, folding conventional KMI screening results into a single percentage score. \citet{ParlakYildiz2024} develop Shariah convergence indices that measure the extent to which firms' activities converge towards stricter interpretations over time. \citet{AlnamlahHassan2022} propose a quantitative scoring model for screening Shariah-compliant firms that ranks firms according to compliance relative to peers. \citet{OrhanIsiker2021} develop a ranking methodology for Shariah indices on Borsa Istanbul.

-\citet{Alnamlah2022} propose a quantitative scoring model for screening Shariah-compliant firms that ranks firms according to how well they comply with Shariah criteria relative to peers.
-Their framework allows investors to customise the scoring according to their goals and beliefs, and they argue that it offers more information than pure threshold-based eligibility tests.
-Survey articles and methodological papers on Shariah screening practices highlight these proposals as important innovations that move beyond rigid thresholds and towards more nuanced measures of compliance.\citep[e.g.][]{Rizaldi2019,Haneef2015}

 However, this emerging line of research remains limited in scope.
-Existing degree-based measures are typically developed for a single market or index family and are tied to one specific screening standard (e.g. a national board or a single Islamic index).
-They focus primarily on firm-level outcomes, such as profitability, volatility, or valuation, rather than on systematic portfolio design.
-To our knowledge, there is no study that (i) constructs a continuous, multi-dimensional measure of Shariah compliance that explicitly embeds multiple global standards (AAOIFI, DJIM, FTSE-style methodologies); (ii) uses this measure to generate families of Islamic equity portfolios spanning different levels of compliance intensity; and (iii) analyses the resulting compliance--diversification--performance frontier and asset-pricing implications.
+Existing degree-based measures are typically developed for a single market or index family and are tied to one specific screening standard.
+They focus primarily on firm-level outcomes rather than on systematic portfolio design.
+To our knowledge, there is no study that (i) constructs a continuous, multi-dimensional measure of Shariah compliance that explicitly embeds multiple global standards; (ii) uses this measure to generate families of Islamic equity portfolios spanning different levels of compliance intensity; (iii) analyses the resulting compliance--diversification--performance frontier and asset-pricing implications; and (iv) frames this as a solution to the broader standard-disagreement problem that can be adapted to other multi-standard screening settings.